History of Paris Saint-Germain FC: Return to the top flight

-Just Fontaine helped PSG return to Ligue 1 in 1974.
+Just Fontaine helped PSG return to Division 1 in 1974.

-During its first three years of existence, PSG were fan-owned, using a system similar to that of Spanish clubs.
-Everything changed in 1973, when Henri Patrelle, seeking financing, handed control to a group of wealthy French businessmen.
-Led by fashion designer Daniel Hechter, who replaced Patrelle as PSG president, and entrepreneur Francis Borelli, they acquired the club following its promotion.
-With their financial backing, PSG surprised national football by appointing French legend Just Fontaine as sporting director and signing several prestigious players, including Jean Deloffre, Louis Cardiet, Jacky Bade and Jean-Pierre Dogliani, considered the club's first star.
+During its first two years of existence, Paris Saint-Germain operated as a fan-owned club, using a membership system similar to that of major Spanish football clubs.
+This structure changed following the split with Paris FC in 1972.
+The PSG Association, which initially counted around 18,000 members, lost much of its influence, and the club soon encountered significant financial difficulties.
+Seeking new sources of funding, club president Henri Patrelle gradually ceded control to a group of wealthy French investors.
+Led by fashion designer Daniel Hechter, actor Jean-Paul Belmondo, and entrepreneur Francis Borelli, the consortium provided the financial resources necessary to stabilize the club after its promotion to Division 2 in 1973.
+Hechter also introduced PSG's new home kit, later known as the "Hechter shirt".
+With renewed financial backing, the club appointed former French international Just Fontaine as sporting director, although he effectively served as head coach, and recruited several experienced players, including Jean Deloffre, Louis Cardiet, Jacky Bade, and Jean-Pierre Dogliani, regarded as the club's first major star.

-The first PSG game at the Parc des Princes was against Red Star on 10 November 1973, during the 1973–74 season.
-They won 3–1, with Othniel Dossevi scoring the club's first goal at the stadium.
-PSG also began their tradition of brilliant Coupe de France performances, reaching the quarter-finals.
-Better still, they finished second in Group B, four points behind Red Star, qualifying for the Ligue 1 promotion play–offs against Valenciennes.
-PSG lost 2–1 in the first leg, but staged a stunning 4–2 comeback win at the Parc des Princes on 4 June 1974 to secure promotion to the top flight.
-Overcome with emotion, Fontaine collapsed on the pitch, suffering a heart attack.
-Fortunately, he recovered and was carried in the players' arms to celebrate.
-Since then, PSG have always played in the first division of French football.
+PSG played its first match at the Parc des Princes on 10 November 1973, defeating Red Star 3–1 during the 1973–74 season.
+Othniel Dossevi scored the club's first goal at the stadium.
+PSG also began its tradition of strong performances in the Coupe de France performances, reaching the quarter-finals, reaching the quarter-finals.
+In the league, the club finished second in Division 2 Group B, four points behind Red Star, thereby qualifying for the promotion play-offs against Valenciennes.
+After losing the first leg 2–1, PSG overturned the deficit with a 4–2 victory at the Parc des Princes on 4 June 1974, securing promotion to Division 1.
+Following the final whistle, Fontaine suffered a heart attack and collapsed on the pitch.
+He subsequently recovered and joined the promotion celebrations.
+Since that promotion, PSG has remained continuously in the top division of French football.
+Five days later, Hechter succeeded Patrelle as club president, having previously served as chairman of the management committee.